Continuous Monitoring and Statistical Approach to Ground Gas Risk Assessment at a Substation Site by Atkins

 Shortlisted Brownfield Awards Category 6 - Best Project Closure/Verification

 The concentrations of methane recorded within the ground had been previously assessed as representing an unacceptable explosion risk.
-Consequently, a gas alarm was installed and was operational for five years from 2014.
+Consequently, a temporary gas alarm was installed and operational.

-Atkins has recently reassessed this site using additional ground gas data (including gas flow) collected using the latest available technology and by applying a statistical approach involving probability density functions (PDFs) of gas data as recommended in the latest guidance.
-This has reduced the level of conservatism in the previous assessment and increased confidence in the estimated risk level such that the ground gas risk has been demonstrated as acceptably low.
+Atkins reassessed this site using additional ground gas data (including gas flow) collected using the latest available technology and by applying a statistical approach involving probability density functions (PDFs) of gas data as recommended in the Ground Gas Handbook.
+This has reduced the level of conservatism and increased confidence in the estimated risk level such that the ground gas risk has been demonstrated as acceptably low.
 As a consequence, the requirement for ongoing gas control and mitigation measures has been shown to be unnecessary enabling closure of the project and the lifting of operational controls.

 The site had been characterised by a series of historical ground investigations and assessments undertaken since 1966.
 Monitoring locations within the historical landfill had reported methane concentrations between 41.8 and 97.2 % v/v.
-Boreholes located next to the relay room of the 132kV substation had reported lower methane concentrations up to 16.2 % v/v but which still exceeded the LEL.
+Boreholes located next to the relay room of the 132kV substation had reported lower methane concentrations, but still above the Lower Explosive Limit (LEL).

 As a result of the potential risk identified from ground gas, a gas alarm was installed within the sub-floor void of the relay room on a precautionary basis and an emergency plan was implemented; this arrangement remained operational for over five years since May 2014.
 In addition, four venting cowls connected to gas wells constructed in boreholes were installed around the perimeter of the relay room building in 2017 to mitigate the risk from elevated concentrations of ground gas.